-I’m not going to pretend that I’m the one who is in a position to give advice at this point, but even if it kind of sounds like a platitude, what I have seen is that the person matters a lot, so the particular partner that you work with is paramount, and perhaps even more important than everything.
+I’m not going to pretend that I’m the one who is in a position to give advice at this point.
+But even if it kind of sounds like a platitude, what I have seen is that the person matters a lot, so the particular partner that you work with is paramount – and perhaps even more important than the firm.

 Closing Advice For Entrepreneurs

 Michael Schwartz: So one last question – do you have any personal advice for the entrepreneurial person who is about to start a company?

 Kostas Tzoumas: It’s hard.
 I think first of all what I have seen is that the motivation should not be the money.

 Money has not made any successful entrepreneur who was motivated by money, and to do all the hard work, and to stay up all night, and to go through all this stress, you really need to believe in your mission and refine your mission.